LEARNING FOR THE FUN OF IT

 Spend your Monday Mornings exercising your mind.
 All Monday Morning Lectures (MML) will be on Monday at 9:30 am at the Kearney Public Library.

-Starting September 11th and continuing every Monday morning through October 16th we will present a special lecture on a unique topic of interest.
+Starting March 10th and continuing every Monday morning through April 14th we will present a special lecture on a unique topic of interest.
 There are two options for registration - pre-registration through the Senior College website for the entire series OR pay at the door (cash/check/credit card) for each individual lecture.
 The Lectures are open to Senior College members and their guests.

 RSS